 Q: How is arthritis treated in pets?

-A: While arthritis cannot be cured, treatments are available for pain management and to help keep your pet comfortable.
+Answer: While arthritis cannot be cured, treatments are available for pain management and to help keep your pet comfortable.
 Arthritis management options include:

 - Pain-relieving medications — Nonsteroidal anti-inflammatories (NSAIDs) and opioid derivatives can relieve arthritis pain.

 - Diet changes — Keeping your pet at the appropriate weight can greatly reduce their arthritis pain by reducing pressure on their joints.